supahcraig/Creating_CDP_Environments/Azure_via_CDP_console.md

 * Create a new resource group
   * If you click create but it fails validation, odds are your resource group still got created
 * Pick your environment name (no dashes allowed here, just lower-case/alphanumeric)
+  * this environment name is not the same as your CDP environment name

 **CLICK CREATE.**